MJQ-jh/ImageSearchVideo/README.md

      2.点击uploadvideo

-      Upload video (note: it takes some time, you can check if it is completed on the message tracking page, the test video was recorded by yourself)
+      Upload video (note: it takes some time, you can check if it is completed on the message tracking page, the test video was recorded by myself)

   ![image](https://github.com/MJQ-jh/ImageSearchVideo/assets/71477062/bd7c6148-516d-4f59-b0e0-a290467610b7)